STARTING A NEW OPTOMETRY ASSOCIATION

 - It is highly recommended to consult an attorney regarding incorporation, tax-exempt status and other legal obligations

-- Once determined, file the association with the relevant government authority to register for taxes etc.
+- Once determined, register the association with the relevant government authority to register for taxes etc.

 - Ensure that the association is well informed